otomad/OtomadHelper/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to the Otomad Helper documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**Otomad Helper** for Vegas, designed to allow Vegas to accept MIDI files as input, and automatically generate YTPMV/Otomad tracks.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to :ref:`installation` the extension.

 .. note::

   This project is under active development.

 Contents
 --------

 .. toctree::

   usage
-   api